 This section covers the list of operations we can do using the Management studio.

-While working inside a Management Studio, you can use the context menu to get the top 1000 records, edit the column and their data, etc. You can also use the intelligence to get the recommendations or suggestions while typing on the query window.
+While working inside a Management Studio, you can use the context menu to get the top 1000 records, edit the column and their data, etc. You can also use intelligence to get recommendations or suggestions while typing in the query window.

 However, knowing the syntaxes before pushing yourself on real data is always good practice.
 If you are trying to communicate from any other programming languages, you can use ODBC, Native connection strings, etc.

 - Install Management Studio (SSMS)

 - Connect to the Server using the command prompt

 SQL SSMS Tasks